Trovemaster/TROVE/docs/source/zmatrix.rst

 ========

 TROVE uses the standard Z-matrix scheme to define the molecular structure and introduce the basic internal coordinates, which are Z-matrix coordinates in TROVE.
-For, example, the hydrogen peroxide HOOH coordinate system is defined using the following Z-matrix:
+For, example, the hydrogen peroxide HOOH coordinate system is defined using the following Z-matrix defined with the ``ZMAT`` card:
 ::

    ZMAT